Search

 Cilantro: This herb brightens this dressing and adds a wonderful freshness!
 If you don’t prefer the taste of cilantro, just sub this out with either tarragon, dill, mint, basil, or parsley.

-Olive Oil: Olive oil adds a thickness and richness to this dressing that also binds it together.
+Olive Oil (I like Extra Virgin Olive Oil) : Adds a thickness and richness to this dressing that also binds it together.
+You can also use avocado oil.

 Water: Sometimes the dressing can get a bit thick (depending on the size of your avocados), so you can add a splash of water to thin it out.